Heegaard Floer homology and maximal twisting numbers: The classification for indefinite Seifert fibred spaces

 Given $M$ a Seifert fibred torus bundle over a circle, from \cite{Honda2} we know that the negative-twisting structures on $M$ are all obtained by adding Giroux torsion along a fibre, starting from the unique Stein fillable structure $\zeta_0$ obtained by blowing down the standard graph.
 For every $\s\in\Spin^c(-Y)$ we denote by $\xi_l$ for $l=1,...,k$ the structures on $(-Y,\s)$ with twisting number equal to $\overline{\text{tw}}(-Y)$; hence, the integer $k$ is the number of realised characteristic vectors inducing $\s$.
 We construct $\xi_{ab}$ for $1\leq a<b\leq k$ on $(-Y,\s)$, forming a pyramid of size $k$ as in Figure \ref{Pyramid}, as follows: add $b-a$ times Giroux torsion to $\zeta_0$, then $\xi_{ab}$ is gotten from the latter structure, which is weakly fillable \cite{DG}, by performing $(-1)$-contact surgery on an $\ell$-component link made by the vertices in $\Gamma^*\setminus G$.

-Any graph $G$ in Figure \ref{Torus} represents the torus bundle $M$ by capping off the regular fibre of any Seifert fibred space $M'$ obtained by removing one leg from $G$.
-We can then compute the size of the exceptional orbit in the resulting monodromy, as the regular fibre of $M'$ is a knot with Seifert fibred complement and thus produces a periodic monodromy on the torus.
+Any graph $G$ in Figure \ref{Torus} represents a torus bundle $M$, which is $0$-surgery on a regular fibre of any Seifert fibred space $M_0$ obtained by removing one leg from $G$.
+We can then compute the size of the exceptional orbit in the resulting monodromy, as the regular fibre of $M_0$ is a knot with Seifert fibred complement and thus produces a periodic monodromy on the torus.
 The regular fibre of $M$ corresponds to a regular orbit; therefore, its size is determined by $\lcm(\mathfrak a_1,\mathfrak a_2,...)$ where the $\mathfrak a_i$'s are the denominators of the Seifert coefficients of $M$.
 These numbers are crucial for the procedure that we are going to describe; hence, we write them in Table \ref{Numbers}.

 Let $B=(b_1,...,b_{|\Gamma^*|})$ be the vector such that $b_l$ is either zero when $S_l\in G$, or the number in the corresponding column of Table \ref{Numbers} otherwise.
 Note that $\Gamma^*$ may have more legs than $G$; hence, this means that we may still have additional vertices which are attached to the centre of $\Gamma^*$ but that are not in $G$.